Help & Advice Articles, Videos and How-to-Guides

 - Keep heating on constantly at a low temperature throughout the colder months

 - Keep bathroom and kitchen doors shut when showering or cooking

 - Don’t block air vents or ventilation points

-By putting these simple and affordable preventative and corrective measures in place you can say goodbye to unhappy tenants.
+By putting these simple and affordable preventative and corrective measures in place you will no longer need to deal with unhappy tenants.

 Permagard: The condensation experts

 Do you have a question about reducing condensation or removing mould from your rental property?
-Contact us on 0117 982 3282 and our damp proofing experts will be happy to help you find a solution.
+Looking at a basement conversion to increase inhabitable space, we can help there too.
+Contact us and our damp proofing experts will be happy to help you find a solution.